goomies/wamp-indexer/README.md

 2. Restart **WampServer** and enjoy !

 # Configuration
-By default, I've always named my repositories by the domains : `mydomain.com`
+By default, I've always named my website repositories : `mydomain.com`

 * Title - the name of your repository.
 * Thumbnail - `screenshot.png` from your repository.